IBM/go-sdk-core/Authentication.md

 - IAMProfileID: (optional) the id of the linked trusted IAM profile to be used when obtaining the IAM access token.

-- IAMProfileName: (optional) the name of the linekd trusted IAM profile to be used when obtaining the IAM access token.
+- IAMProfileName: (optional) the name of the linked trusted IAM profile to be used when obtaining the IAM access token.

 - URL: (optional) The base endpoint URL of the VPC Instance Metadata Service.
 The default value of this property is `http://169.254.169.254`.
 However, if the VPC Instance Metadata Service is configured